 I could go on and on, but basically, I eat anything I want.
 That doesn’t mean this is all I eat, but I enjoy plenty.
 I confess to having changed some of my eating habits.
 I’ve cut back on the amount of sugar I consume.
 Notice I didn’t say I cut out sugar…I just cut back.
 What does that mean?
 First, I pay attention to what I drink.
 I got rid of most sugary drinks, including sodas, fruit juices and coffee sweeteners.
 It’s amazing how much sugar we consume in liquid form.
 Now I drink a lot of water.
 Not as exciting, but the fact is, there’s nothing you can drink that’s better for you.
 I’ve also reduced my portions a little.
 Instead of a giant bowl of ice cream, I dish out a little less.
 Instead of eating a candy bar, I eat a few Hershey kisses, or a granola bar, or a peanut butter and jelly sandwich.
 Both peanut butter and jelly have way less sugar than other sweets, but taste good and satisfy your sweet tooth.
 I also eat a lot of fruit.
 It taste good, it’s good for you, and it does a great job of filling you up.
 The biggest thing to take away from this, is that you don’t need to give anything up, just have a little less of it.

 Now for the running part.
 Before I get started, notice that I did not say walking.
 You’ve got to run.
 Walking is what doctors recommend because we have become so lazy, it’s the most they feel we can be persuaded to do.
 The problem with walking is that it doesn’t work.
 Want to question that?
 Just think about the people you see walking in your neighborhood or near your office.
 You’ve been seeing the same ones walking month after month and they look exactly the same as they did 6 months ago.
 It might be better that sitting at home, but it’s such a minimal form of exercise, it’s not going to change your weight situation.
+Let’s sum it up like this…if you can smoke a cigarette and eat an ice cream cone while doing something, it’s NOT exercise!

 If you’re not a runner, then I’m guessing that the idea of running is not something that makes you feel all warm and fuzzy inside.
 We’ve all done it before, probably in high school PE, and it most likely brings back unpleasant memories.
 But the fact is, there is no other form of exercise that minute for minute, burns as many calories as running.
 It’s also the easiest form of exercise a person can do.
 Simple is good!
 Complications make it too easy to quit.
 Here’s how simple running is…put on running shoes, walk out your front door, run for 15 minutes in any direction you want, turn around and run back home.
 That’s it.
 The distance and speed (pace) that you run is irrelevant for now…just put in the time.
 Run 30 minutes a day, 5 or six days per week (I like to run for 3 days in a row, then take one day off and repeat).
 You don’t need to drive to a special running trail/track, that’s a complication (which makes it easy to quit).
 You don’t need a trainer, or special equipment.
 Walk out the door, run 15 minutes, then run back home.
 Then eat whatever you want.
 It can’t get more simple than that!
 You don’t even need to learn any special running techniques.
 You know how to run.
 As Nike says, “Just do it.”
 Will it be fun?
 Probably not at first.
 But as time goes on, the weight falls off (quickly), and you enjoy eating whatever you want to eat, you’ll find yourself liking it more and more.
 In the beginning, you’re going to be sore.
 Muscles will ache, your knees hips and feet might hurt some, but it goes away…just keep running.
 If you need to, run slower, take shorter steps, don’t lift your feet as high (kind of gliding along), do whatever you need to do, but keep running.
 The pains go away, and so do the pounds.
 Of course, if you’re experiencing severe pains, go see your doctor (I have to say stuff like that so you can’t pretend to be hurt and sue me).